Digi-Key/ApiClient.V3/Readme.md

 ### Getting Started

 1. Download the zip file containing the solution ApiClient
-2. You may need to Register an application in order to create your unique Client ID and Client Secret and OAuth Redirection URL, follow the steps (1 thru 4) from <https://api-portal.digikey.com/start>
+2. You will need to Register an application in order to create your unique Client ID, Client Secret, and OAuth Redirection URL.
+Follow the steps available on the API Portal here https://developer.digikey.com/
 3. In the solution folder update  apiclient.config with the ClientId, ClientSecret, and RedirectUri values from step 2.
 ```
 <?xml version="1.0" encoding="utf-8"?>